Background

 • Existing processes may not meet the requirements of the act.
 It is likely that more detailed notices will need to be served, setting out the evidence for ending the tenancy, even under the provisions for supported accommodation.

 • Many supported housing providers have a mix of Assured Shorthold Tenancies (AST), which will convert to Assured Period Tenancies (APT) and licences, depending on the type of accommodation.
 Broadly tenancies should be used where the property is self-contained, and licences when accommodation has shared facilities.
-However, some providers may still be using licences where accommodation is self-contained and it important that providers check they are using the correct legal occupancy agreements.
+However, some providers may still be using licences where accommodation is self-contained and it is important that providers check they are using the correct legal occupancy agreements.

 • It is likely that supported housing providers will have to sign up to the PRS Landlord Ombudsman.
 However it is unclear, given the upcoming Supported Housing (Regulatory Oversight) Act provisions, if providers will also need to ensure their properties are on the new the PRS Database.